Fantastic Mr. Fox

 Roald Dahl remains an incredibly popular author a full quarter century after his death.
 His books continue to be read (James and the Giant Peach; Charlie and the Chocolate Factory) and adapted into film (The BFG) and stage works (Matilda).
 Fantastic Mr. Fox marks the fifth Dahl title offered and recommended by Read to Them.

-Consider Fantastic Mr. Fox as an ideal introductory title, a shorter work (the paperback edition clocks in at 81 pages), including Quentin Blake’s playful illustrations, that can easily be read at home in two weeks.
-Intro titles are an ideal way to ease less experienced families into what it means to read and share together.
+Consider Fantastic Mr. Fox as an ideal introductory title.
+It is a shorter work (the paperback edition clocks in at 81 pages), with Quentin Blake’s playful illustrations, that can easily be read at home in two weeks.
+Intro titles are an ideal way to ease less experienced families into what it means to read and share books together.

 Fantastic Mr. Fox himself might consider his own story the perfect way to teach all families how to establish what we call ‘a culture of literacy’ in every burrow, home, or fox hole.